michaelbarkdoll/openstack-ansible/02_Target_Hosts.md

 ![Alt text](images/network-bridges.png?raw=true "Network Bridges")

-For a detailed reference of how the host and container networking is implemented, refer to Appendix E: Container networking. https://docs.openstack.org/project-deploy-guide/openstack-ansible/draft/app-networking.html#network-appendix
+For a detailed reference of how the host and container networking is implemented, refer to :

+Appendix E: Container networking :

+https://docs.openstack.org/project-deploy-guide/openstack-ansible/draft/app-networking.html#network-appendix

 For use case examples, refer to Appendix A: Example test environment configuration :